stolostron/rhacm-docs/manage_cluster/cloud_conn_bare.md

 # Creating a cloud connection for a bare metal environment

 You need a cloud connection to use Red Hat Advanced Cluster Management for Kubernetes console to deploy and manage a Red Hat OpenShift Container Platform cluster in a bare metal environment.
-{:shortdesc}

 **Note:** This procedure must be done before you can create a cluster with Red Hat Advanced Cluster Manager for Kubernetes.

 ## Prerequisites
-{: #prereq}

 You need the following prerequisites before creating a cloud connection: